0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 Keep an eye on the indentation  it won't work if the indentation is off.

-### The `node-register.sh` script
+### Generating a config for a reader node

-The `node-register.sh` script will help you generate a valid node configuration file.
+The [node-register tool](node-health-and-maintenance.md#the-node-registersh-tool) will help you generate a valid node configuration file.

 To generate the `config.json` for a reader node you need following information: